 Mirapex is taken orally as a tablet three times a day.
 Mirapex may be taken with or without food.
 Taking Mirapex with food may help prevent stomach upset.
 Take Mirapex at the same times each day.

 Do not drink alcohol while you are taking Mirapex.
 Alcohol can increase the intensity of some side effects.

 Avoid driving or operating machinery while using Mirapex.

 Do not stop using Mirapex suddenly.
 If you decide to stop using Mirapex, form a plan with your doctor for gradually tapering off your dosage to avoid withdrawal symptoms.

 Always follow your doctor’s instructions exactly when taking Mirapex.

-Inform your doctor immediately if you experience a fast, pounding, or uneven heartbeat, rigid muscles, muscle cramps, fever, chest pain, agitation, hallucinations, impulsive or psychotic behavior, slurred speech, or seizures while taking Mirapex.
+Inform your doctor immediately if you experience a fast, pounding, or uneven heartbeat; cramping or rigid muscles; fever; chest pain; agitation; hallucinations; impulsive or psychotic behavior; slurred speech; or seizures while taking Mirapex.